Interview with author Lisa Anne Rooney

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Buy Tears to Joy on Amazon
+Buy Hard Headed Woman on Amazon

-Interview with author Sherri Blossom
+Interview with author Phil Leighton-Daly

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.